The Web address of this article is

 and responsibility of

-resolving their mix of the factors above.
+admitting and resolving their mix of the factors above.
 The lone exception is they cannot

 undo making wrong commitment choices.
 This is specially tragic if they're